Mintysalts/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

   - Then hit save.
 ![Screenshot 2024-07-24 221515](https://github.com/user-attachments/assets/2fbf666b-4dbe-4167-93b9-7f36d4dfc8ee)

-  - Finally, if you done everything right you should see the image below saying "request timed out" in the console command and no response found in Wireshark
+  - Finally, if you done everything right you should see the image below saying "request timed out" in the console command and no response found in Wireshark.
 ![Screenshot 2024-07-24 221614 r](https://github.com/user-attachments/assets/70916314-e974-4521-baaf-1fdb240696fe)